elixir-fintech/double_entry_ledger/pages/EventSourcing.md

 ## Summary

 DoubleEntryLedger's event-sourced design ensures that all business actions are permanently recorded as immutable events.
 The system maintains account balance projections through the `Account` schema with embedded `Balance` structs and preserves complete historical changes via `BalanceHistoryEntry` records.
 The `EventQueueItem` status tracking enables safe retries and full replay capabilities by timestamp ordering.
 This architecture guarantees auditability, recoverability, and transparency for all accounting operations.

+## Immutability Enforcement (TODO)

+Currently immutability is not enforced on the database level.
+On the application level an `Event` can't be changed or deleted and all `Balance` updates to an `Account` are driven by events, including the adding of `BalanceHistoryEntry`.
+The best way to enforce immutability in Postgres would be through the implementation of Row Level Security which enables fine grained control over actions per table.